Give Yourself a Break from Weight Anxiety

-Memorial Day is upon us.
+Memorial Day is almost upon us.
 After a long winter, the sun is shining and it’s barbecue season again!
 I did a quick Google search for “Memorial Day” and “food” or “diet” and got back a bunch of hits about sticking to your diet on holidays.

 I just saw an interesting post on fitsugar.
 A reader wrote in asking for strategies to cope with visiting her boyfriend’s mother, known for making “very unhealthy foods.”